AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 }
 ```

-Lastly, here's the styling for the modal contents:
+Here's the styling for the modal contents:

 ```css
 .modal-content {